 - Students may complete the comprehensive examination a total of three times. - Students who fail the written comprehensive examination the first time will be permitted to re-take the complete written examination one time the following semester.
-The same examination taken the first time must be re-taken during the second attempt.
-Students are strongly encouraged to meet with their Faculty Advisor, in order to review their test results and strengths/weaknesses, before re-taking the examination. - Students who fail the written examination two times will be given an oral examination, scheduled the following semester by Program faculty and student. - Students who fail the written examination three times, including the alternately formatted examination one time, will be dismissed from the Program by the Graduate School.
+Students will complete the examination in the same format during the second attempt (multiple choice).
+Students are strongly encouraged to meet with the Program Director in order to review their test results and strengths/weaknesses, as well as with their Faculty Advisor, to complete a remediation plan, before re-taking the examination. - Students who fail the multiple choice examination two times will be given an oral examination, scheduled the following semester by the MFC/T Master's Program Faculty and the student.

+• Students who fail the examination three times, will be recommended for dismissal from the MFC/T Master's Program by the Graduate School.